dke-kgolap/demo/README.md

 ROLLUP ON topic_category, location_location, time_month
 ```

-### Query result
+### Result

-A sample of the query result can be found in [SmallResult.nq](SmallResult.nq).
+A sample of the result can be found in [SmallResult.nq](SmallResult.nq).
 The result is RDF quad format which we can use to run graph operation for analytics.

 [^1]: <https://www.aixm.aero>
 [^2]: <https://anonymous.4open.science/r/aixm-gen-F5E1>